odisfm/zcx-core/docs/content/reference/hardware/push-1.md

 ### selected

-Displays the selected track and scene.
+Displays the selected track, device, and scene.
 If the scene is named, the name will be shown.
 If the scene is an [X-Scene](https://www.cxpman.com/manual/core-concepts/#x-scenes), the scene name (action list) will not be shown, unless there is text within the [identifier](https://www.cxpman.com/manual/core-concepts/#identifiers), e.g. an X-Scene with the name `[my cool scene] METRO` will display `my cool scene`.

 ---